Home

 Contact Us

-Josephine (Gorsuch)
+Josephine (Gorsuch) Burkholder

-Josephine (Gorsuch) Burkholder was born on Sept.
+Josephine "Josie" (Gorsuch) Burkholder was born on Sept.
 17, 1875 at Bidwell, Fayette County, PA the daughter of Richard M. and Sarah (Knight) Gorsuch.
 When she was about two years old her, mother died, and her father married Martha Minerd.
 Josie always considered her step-mother more as her real mother.

 After leaving teaching, which likely did not pay much salary, William "then engaged in farming, at the same time following his carpenter's trade," said the Bedford and Somerset history, published in 1906.
 "He has now, for two years, been in mercantile business in Draketown.
 Politically he is a Republican."

-The Burkholders first resided at Confluence, Somerset County, PA.
 In March 1912, they relocated to Florida, settling in Bartow, Polk County.
-In Bartow, they resided on 12 Lemon Street.
-It's not known why they made the move, but the local chamber of commerce is known to have aggressively promoted the benefits of year-round farming and "winter vegetable gardens."
+In Bartow, the family resided on 12 Lemon Street.
+It's not known why they made the move, but the local chamber of commerce is known to have aggressively promoted the benefits of year-round farming and "winter vegetable gardens" which would have been quite appealing.

 Josie often corresponded with her stepmother and subscribed to the "home paper," probably the Connellsville Daily Courier.

 Josie outlived her husband by many decades.
-She returned to her old home occasionally to visit her Gorsuch, Minerd and Harbaugh relatives.
+She returned to her old home state occasionally to visit her Gorsuch, Minerd and Harbaugh relatives.
 In August 1924, she was one of 82 who attended the annual Minerd-Miner Reunion held at Lincoln's grove, near the Western Maryland Railroad Station in Confluence.
 In an article about the reunion, the Meyersdale Republican reported: "A very successful and pleasant reunion of the Minard family was held ...
 Among those present were Mrs. Josie Burkholder of Bartow, Florida, and Mrs. E.A.
 Taft of Glenwood Springs, Colorado.
 Both ladies left for their respective homes on Sunday.
 A fine picnic dinner was partaken of at 12:30 p.m., after L.L.
 Mountain invoked a blessing."

 In August 1957, Josie is known to have traveled north to celebrate her beloved step-mother's 100th birthday.
 During the trip, Josie attended the annual Harbaugh Reunion, and received the award for the "Farthest Traveled."

-Copyright © 2000, 2002, 2005, 2007 Mark A. Miner
+Copyright © 2000, 2002, 2005, 2007, 2010, 2017 Mark A. Miner